Laustrup/QualityAssurance/Maven/README.md

 # Quality Assurance for Java Maven classes

 Class attributes are starting with _ as a syntax and enums with uppercase spelling.

-Java 18 or higher is required.
+Uses Java 18.

 ### These classes can be used to improve the testing experience of JUnit with:

 * The Laustrup Printer utility displaying
   * The items of ARRANGE
   * Performance of ACT
-* More clean AAA code
+* More clean AAA code, though the algorithms would be needed to understand.
-* Superclasses implemented for Bandwich models (can also be chosen to be without, which is recommended for non Bandwich projects)
 * Attributes available:
   * _random, which is a simple Random for generating random values
   * _password, which is a password, that will be generated at each beforeEach